wrale/mcp-server-tree-sitter/FEATURES.md

 | `get_ast` | ✅ | None | Returns AST using efficient cursor-based traversal |
 | `get_node_at_position` | ✅ | None | Successfully retrieves nodes at a specific position in a file |

-### Previous Issues (Now Fixed):
+**Previous Issues (Now Fixed):**
-- ✅ Fixed: `get_ast` now returns proper AST with node IDs
+- ✅ `get_ast` now returns proper AST with node IDs
-- ✅ Fixed: AST parsing functionality is fully operational with tree-sitter-language-pack integration
+- ✅ AST parsing functionality is fully operational with tree-sitter-language-pack integration

-## Search and Query Commands
+### Search and Query Commands

 These commands search code and execute tree-sitter queries.